-- 13.1 There will be one final university examination at the end of every semester. - 13.2 A student must have minimum 75% attendance (Irrespective of the type of absence) in theory and practical in each subject to be eligible for appearing the University examination. - 13.3 The Principal / Director shall send to the university a certificate of completion of required attendance and other requirements of the applicant as prescribed by the university, two weeks before the date of commencement of the written examination. - 13.4 A student shall be eligible to sit for the examination only, if she / he secure a minimum of 40% in internal assessment (individually in theory and practical as applicable).
-Internal examinations will be conducted at the level of constituent unit. - 13.5 Notwithstanding any circumstances, a deficiency of attendance at lectures or practical maximum to the extent of 10% may be condoned by the Principal / Director. - 13.6 If a student fails either in theory or in practical, he/she have to re-appear for both. - 13.7 Student may apply to the University following due procedure for re-evaluation/recounting of theory marks in the presence of the subject experts. - 13.8 Internal assessment shall be submitted by the Head of the Department to the University through Director of MGMSOP at least two weeks before commencement of University theory examination. - 14 Supplementary examination: The supplementary examination will be held in the next semester.
-Eligibility to appear for supplementary examination will be as per rule number 11.1-11.8.
+- 13.1 There will be one final university examination at the end of every semester. - 13.2 A student must have minimum 75% attendance (Irrespective of the type of absence) in theory and practical in each subject to be eligible for appearing the University examination. - 13.3 The Principal / Director shall send to the university a certificate of completion of required attendance and other requirements of the applicant as prescribed by the university, two weeks before the date of commencement of the written examination.
+A student shall be eligible to sit for the examination only, if she / he secure a minimum of 40% in internal assessment (individually in theory and practical as applicable).
+Internal examinations will be conducted at the level of constituent unit (Applicable for batch admitted in 2019-2020 and 2020-2021).
+A student shall be eligible to sit for the examination only, if she / he secure a minimum of 50% in internal assessment (individually in theory and practical as applicable).
+Internal examinations will be conducted at the level of constituent unit (Applicable for batch admitted in 2019-2020 and practical as applicable).
+Internal examinations will be conducted at the level of constituent unit (Applicable for batch admitted from 2022-23 onwards as per Resolution no 10.4 of AC-42/2022 dated 26/04/2022). - 13.4 Notwithstanding any circumstances, a deficiency of attendance at lectures or practical maximum to the extent of 10% may be condoned by the Principal / Director. - 13.5 If a student fails either in theory or in practical, he/ she have to re-appear for both. - 13.6 Student may apply to the University following due procedure for re-evaluation/ recounting of theory marks in the presence of the subject experts. - 13.7 Internal assessment shall be submitted by the Head of the Department to the University through Director of MGMSOP at least two weeks before commencementof University theory examination.

+14. Supplementary examination: The supplementary examination will be held in the next semester.
+Eligibility to appear for supplementary examination will be as per rule number11.1-11.8.